Why I Limit Screen Time For My Kids

 This blog is not in any way critiquing your individual parenting habits and choice.
 It’s just an awareness that I came across on my journey through motherhood that I want to share with you and to identify if you also have noticed the same differences.

 Have you also noticed any differences?
-Please feel free to also share your own ideas, or ask your questions or concerns in our FORUM section.
+Please feel free to also share your own ideas, or ask your questions or concerns below.
 I will be happy to help you!

 “Reducing screen time allowed my kids to become more engaged with other areas of life. “